rust-secure-code/safety-dance/README.md

   * Once you know where the `unsafe` blocks are it gets harder: you have to carefully determine if the `unsafe` is being used appropriately.
-We've been [requesting Clippy lints](https://github.com/rust-secure-code/safety-dance/issues/21) for known antipatterns, so running `cargo +nighly clippy` is a good starting point.
-If you don't know if a certain unsafe block is okay, post the questionable block in a comment in the tracking issue here and someone else can have a look too, or ask in `#black-magic` on [Rust Community Discord](https://discord.gg/aVESxV8).
+We've been [requesting Clippy lints](https://github.com/rust-secure-code/safety-dance/issues/21) for known antipatterns, so running `cargo +nightly clippy` is a good starting point.
+If you don't know if a certain `unsafe` block is okay, post the questionable block in a comment in the tracking issue here and someone else can have a look too, or ask in `#black-magic` on [Rust Community Discord](https://discord.gg/aVESxV8).